Our Graduate Program is dedicated to the training of outstanding scientists in the pharmacological sciences.

 An outstanding graduate program is a high priority of our department, and the training faculty participate fully at all levels.
 Our department ranks consistently in the highest levels of NIH funding for pharmacology departments nationwide and a great diversity of research areas is available to trainees. more

-The Department of Pharmacology ranked #4 in the nation in its field in NIH research funding in 2013.
+The Department of Pharmacology ranks #4 in the nation in NIH research funding in its field.

 - Upcoming Events

 - Seminar presented by Dr. Christine Eischen, Thomas Jefferson Univ.
 Mar 28, 2017 04:00 PM - 05:00 PM — 1131 Bioinformatics Auditorium

 - Seminar presented by Dr. James McNamara, Duke Neuro Apr 04, 2017 04:00 PM - 05:00 PM — 1131 Bioinformatics Auditorium

 - Student Research Seminar Series presents: Patrick McCarter and Andrew Crowther Apr 07, 2017 12:00 PM - 01:00 PM — 4007 GMB